play-curious/RedMetrics2/README.md

 1. Create your .env file from the template
    `cp .env.template .env`

-2. To start containers, run `npm run start`
+2. To build & start containers, run `npm run start`

-3. To force rebuild of containers upon start, run `npm run start-no-build`
+3. To avoid rebuilding containers upon start, run `npm run start-no-build`

 4. To test docker container by logging into CLI